Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 ## This is a chaotic canvas on which I launch all the random things I come up with while going about my day and bugs I notice throughout playtesting.
 It is not meant to be comprehensible.

+TODO for release

+lore: remove the serene debug messages with illegal soul cage placements
+research: make the first few nodes

 **"Soul Cage" design**

 * Terminal knows very little about the world due to being locked up.
 They need the assistance of souls from the Old World to see it better.